adembudak/vim-doctor/README.md

 endfunction
 ```

-That's all :)) Try with `:Greet` on command mode.
+That's all:smiley: Try with `:Greet` on command mode.

 #### Vim for programmers
 Vim is a great tool for programmers.
 There are several plugins for autocompletion, refactoring, linting, code-formating and lots of others.
 Writing such plugins are non-trivial job, porting them to other editors is almost impossible.
-People come up different approaches so far, some of them is pretty successful.
+People come up different approaches so far, some of them are pretty successful.

 In 2016 Microsoft developed [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) to stop reinventing the wheel, and regulating such operations.
 Unless you have a good reason
  to not using it, *LSP* is the way to go for make Vim to gain IDE like features.
-To use it, you need to install *language server* implementation for the language you programming in to your machine and add *language client* plugin to Vim.
+To use it, you need to install *language server* implementation for the language you programming in and add *language client* plugin to Vim.

 I use [clangd](https://clang.llvm.org/extra/clangd/Installation.html) language server, and [coc.nvim](https://github.com/neoclide/coc.nvim) as a client for programming C++.
 See the list of language servers and clients lists from [here](https://langserver.org).